cintia-shinoda/english-site/docs/book-8/lesson-09.md

 As a kid, I didn't think about cooking that much.
 My mother did most of the cooking at our home, and I remember her food as being delicious, but I really took it for granted.
 Since I got married, I've shared the  cooking duties with my wife, and now that our two kids are old enough, they pitch in as well.
 As cooks, I wouldn't say that any of us is truly an artist except my wife, perhaps, because she can make anything.
 Her special talent is whipping up a great meal from whatever ingredients we have on hand, even when it seems thhat the cupboard is bare.
 We call her the jazz cook because of her ability to improvise.

+The rest of us can certainly follow a recipe though, and we all have certain dishes we consider to be our specialties.
+My area of expertise is breakfast dishes, like pancakes, omelets, and hash browns.
+Our daughter loves to make desserts, and since everyone in the family has a sweet tooth, we all get excited when she gets started in the kitchen.
+And our son is an incredible sandwich maker who can turn a simple sandwich or a wrap into a satisfying meal.

+As I've grown older, I've come to appreciate the art of cooking.
+I have especially come to recognize that, as in any artistic endeavor, some people have more talent for cooking than others because, no matter how hard I try, my food never tastes as good as the food my wife prepares.
+This increased appreciation for cooking has gotten me interested in what I like to call cooking as entertainment, and the whole family has developed a taste, so to speak, for watching cooking shows on the various streaming services we subscribe to.

+When my wife and I were young, cooking shows were helpful but a bit boring.
+They generally featured a chef in a  studio kitchen showing you how to cook a relatively common dish-something not too exotic-that would be easy for viewers to make at home.
+But I'm never bored by today's modern cooking shows that take a variety of very entertaining approaches.

 <br><br>